 At a young age helping them create a piece of art that they are excited about and proud of can really help with their confidence and help them to feel empowered.
 Encouraging them to paint and draw will help them process ideas well but also put a huge smile on their face when they have created something spectacular!

 You can easily acquire paint kits and drawing sets from any stationary store and it doesn’t even have to cost a lot of money.
+If you would like to download free colouring pages and books you can click on the link.
 Children will deeply appreciate the thought!

 The outdoors is fascinating to children.
 They love to explore and venture into the unknown as at this age life is still an adventure.
 Roleplaying their favourite character, classic games like hide and seek or simply trying to get as dirty as possible are all favourite pastimes of our little terrors.